in28minutes/in28minutes.github.io/_blog/articles/2017-12-02-spring-boot-and-iBatis-with-h2.md

 ## A little bit of Theory

 JDBC
-- JDBC stands for Java Database Connectivity
+- JDBC is an abbreviation for Java Database Connectivity.
-- It used concepts like Statement, PreparedStatement and ResultSet
+- It made use of concepts such as `Statement, PreparedStatement, and ResultSet`.
 - In the example below, the query used is ```Update todo set user=?, desc=?, target_date=?, is_done=? where id=?```
-- The values needed to execute the query are set into the query using different set methods on the PreparedStatement
+- The values required to run the query are entered into the query using various set methods on the PreparedStatement.
-- Results from the query are populated into the ResultSet.
-We had to write code to liquidate the ResultSet into objects.
+- The query's results are added to the ResultSet.
+To convert the ResultSet into objects, we had to create code.

 #### Update Todo
 ```java